-Sanctioning
+Sanctioning/ Remedies

-If the respondent is found to have violated the Policy, action will be taken to address and eliminate the sexual misconduct.
-Disciplinary sanctions and/or corrective actions may include, but are not limited to any of the following: a warning, a reprimand, required attendance at an educational workshop, counseling or evaluation; no contact order; restitution, transfer, suspension, job termination, or dismissal of the respondent.
+Following the grievance process, if a Respondent is found to have violated the College's policies against Sexual Misconduct, the College will impose disciplinary sanctions or remedies.
+The sanctions or remedies will be designed to restore or preserve equal access to the College's education program or activity, by stopping the Sexual Misconduct and preventing future Sexual Misconduct.
+Such remedies may include the same individualized services described above as "Supportive Measures" or can be of a disciplinary or punitive nature and may be burdening to the Respondent, including, but not limited to any of the following: a warning, a reprimand, required attendance at an educational workshop, counseling or evaluation; no contact order; restitution, transfer, suspension, job termination, or dismissal.

-• In situations where the respondent is found to have violated the Policy by committing stalking, the recommended sanctions include no contact order, suspension, transfer from position/department, or in some extreme situations and at the discretion of the College, discharge from position or dismissal from the College.

-- In situations where the respondent is found to have violated the Policy by committing sexual assault, rape, domestic violence, or dating violence, the recommended sanction will be suspension or dismissal from the College. - The College reserves the right to modify sanctions depending on the facts and circumstances of the particular incident. - Additional sanctions, up to and including termination/dismissal, may be imposed in the event that the respondent fails to comply with the initial disciplinary sanctions imposed.
+- In situations where the Respondent is found to have violated the Policy by committing stalking, the recommended sanctions include no contact order, suspension, transfer from position/department, or in some extreme situations and at the discretion of the College, discharge from position or dismissal from the College. - In situations where the Respondent is found to have violated the Policy by committing sexual assault, rape, domestic violence, or dating violence, the recommended sanction will be suspension or dismissal from the College. - The College reserves the right to modify sanctions depending on the facts and circumstances of each particular incident. - Additional sanctions, up to and including termination/dismissal, may be imposed in the event that the Respondent fails to comply with the initial disciplinary sanctions imposed.

-The outcome of a proceeding, and evidence and information gathered in the course of an investigation and hearing, may be used in, and serve as a basis for, other related proceedings, such as subsequent complaints, investigations, grievances, and/or disciplinary actions.
+To the extent permitted by law, the outcome of a proceeding, and evidence and information gathered in the course of an investigation and hearing, may be used in, and serve as a basis for, other related proceedings, such as subsequent complaints, investigations, grievances, and/or disciplinary actions.

 Copies of the outcome and sanctions will be provided to those College administrators, academic leaders, and supervisors who are directly responsible for implementing measures to correct any sexual harassment or sexual misconduct/violence.
-General information and aggregate data may be provided at regular intervals to enact preventions and create a campus culture aimed at preventing conditions for sexual harassment and sexual misconduct/violence.
+General information and aggregate data may be provided at regular intervals to enact preventions and create a campus culture aimed at preventing conditions for Sexual Harassment and Sexual Misconduct/ Sexual Violence.